Forex positions help Swiss National Bank to nine-month profit

-ZURICH The Swiss National Bank on Friday reported a nine-month consolidated profit of 28.5 billion Swiss francs (18.53 billion pounds), largely due to a rise in its foreign exchange positions.
+ZURICH The Swiss National Bank on Friday reported a nine-month consolidated profit of 28.5 billion Swiss francs ($29.7 billion), largely due to a rise in its foreign exchange positions.

 Income from the central bank's forex positions amounted to 25.2 billion francs, while the value of its gold reserves rose to 3.3 billion francs.